compsecdirect/apache-brute-force/README.md

  7. Parse admin email from whois and send emails to abuse contact, once, with relevant information to support claim.
  8. Keep a list of emails sent before to prevent spamming over similar issues.
  9. Send email to recipient with abuse contact and sterile-evidence of actions for forwarding, evaluation.
+ 10. Previous emails sent when blocked ip matches subnet, abuse POC from before.
+Shows persistence of action despite blocks.
+ 11. Use load balanced providers like CloudFlare to block IPs before reaching hosts.

 ##### Todo:

-Previous emails sent when blocked ip matches subnet, abuse POC from before.
-Shows persistence of action despite blocks.
+Re-test from scratch.

 #### Explanation
 Defending web-resources is very straight-forward.
 Often, administrators supplement web-server hardening with a WAF, log-parsers, etc.